deckerweb/wp-german-formal/README-EN.md

 ### Upload

-1. Download the latest tagged archive (choose the "zip" option).
+1. Download the latest tagged archive (choose the "zip" option) from [our GitHub.com Releases](https://github.com/deckerweb/wp-german-formal/releases).
 2. Go to the __Plugins -> Add New__ screen and click the __Upload__ tab.
 3. Upload the zipped archive directly.
 4. Go to the Plugins screen and click __Activate__.

 ### Manual

-1. Download the latest tagged archive (choose the "zip" option).
+1. Download the latest tagged archive (choose the "zip" option) from [our GitHub.com Releases](https://github.com/deckerweb/wp-german-formal/releases).
 2. Unzip the archive.
 3. Copy the folder to your `/wp-content/plugins/` directory.
 4. Go to the Plugins screen and click __Activate__.